Zabuzard/Discord-Plays/README.md

 We encourage you to download the bot and self-host your own events! 👍

+### Lag

+Due to the design, the game has the following lag:

+* 1s - input, from clicking the button to the game playing the action
+* 5s - video, from rendering the footage until it arrives on your machine
+* 10s - reaction, from clicking the button until you see the moment on your screen

 ## Get started

 Download the latest version from